samuelhbne/vpn-launchpad/README.md

 `$ vlp-rm`

-## How can I change the VPN connection login credentials?
-L2TP Username, password, preshared secret, etc:
+## How can I change the L2TP login credentials?
+Username, password, preshared secret, etc:
- - Modify docker-sevpn/sevpn.env
+ - Modify USERS and PSK configurations in docker-sevpn/sevpn.env please
  - Run vlp-rm to destroy existing VPN server instance if any
- - Run vlp-build to create a new VPN server with the updated L2TP login credential.
+ - Run vlp-build to create a new VPN server with updated login credential.

 Here's what docker-sevpn/sevpn.env looks like
 ```